 What is a bedtime reset routine for moms?

-A bedtime reset routine is a short series of intentional habits that help you wind down, clear clutter (mental and physical), and prepare for the next day.
+A bedtime reset routine is a short series of intentional habits that help you wind down, declutter (mentally and physically), and prepare for the next day.

 How long should a bedtime reset take?